paezha/gravityshop/README.md

 <!-- badges: end -->

-Package {gravityshop} is an open educational resource to teach a workshop on exploratory data analysis (EDA) using `R` and computational notebooks.
+Package {gravityshop} is an open educational resource to teach a workshop on spatial interaction analysis using `R` and computational notebooks.

 The package aims to combine various advantages of working with the [`R` statistical computing project](https://www.r-project.org/):

 - Ease of distribution
 - Reproducibility
 - Availability of templates for computational notebooks
 - Rigor in documentation of data sets and computational products

-The package is designed for use in a 5-session workshop (approximately 10 hours) that teaches the principles of exploratory data analysis using `R`.
+The package is designed for use in a 6-session workshop (approximately 12 hours) that teaches the principles of principles of spatial interaction analysis, including the peculiarities of interaction data, exploratory techniques, and modelling using the gravity model, all using `R`.
 The package includes the following components:

 - Document templates with *Sessions*
 - Data sets used in the *Sessions* or for individual practice/research

 The *Sessions* are [R markdown](https://rmarkdown.rstudio.com/) documents with the main contents of the workshop.
 These documents